 This is ground ivy (Glechoma hederacea), a little blue flower so common as to be almost invisible.
 It grows all over the park and flowers at any time of the year.

-Like the red dead nettle, its flowers are zygomorphic, with a single line of symmetry.
+Its flowers are zygomorphic, with a single line of symmetry.
 Its five petals form a hood and two wings and and the lower two petals fuse to form a keel; the keel is the landing platform for foraging insects and is marked with patterns that point to the nectar.

 Ground ivy is gynodecious, which is uncommon: the plants are either female with only a pistil, or hermaphrodite with stamens and pistil.
 All of these pictures are of hermaphrodite flowers with four stamens and a forked pistil above them.